 High performing organizations know they need to listen to their customers in order to grow and improve.
 One incredible source of customer feedback are self-generated company reviews.
 Across Google, software aggregators like G2, or Facebook, reviews provide companies a window into their customers’ experiences.
 Reviews can provide intelligence for your own company.
 Negative reviews fuel change and positive reviews can fuel leverage to generate additional business and revenue.

-Because reviews can have such a huge impact on businesses large and small, we asked Mike Buscemi, a leader of relationship management at G2, to join us this month to share the value of third party reviews and best practices for businesses looking for reputation management solutions.
+Because reviews can have such a huge impact on businesses large and small, we asked Mike Buscemi, a leader of relationship management at G2, to join us for this month’s Smart Route episode to share the value of third party reviews and best practices for businesses looking for reputation management solutions.
 We cover trending topics like managing negative customer reviews, getting started with review management at your organization, knowing when to ask customers to submit a review, and more!

 - Learn more about how to leverage G2 for sellers/marketing solutions

 - G2 is hiring!
 Check out their open positions

 Hello, and welcome to episode seven of Smart Route.
 I’m your host Courtney Tyson.
 During this episode, we’re going to learn more about the value of third party reviews and here to share his expertise with us is Mike Buscemi of G2.
 Thanks for being here, Mike.

 Mike Buscemi (00:35):

 Yeah, thanks for having me excited to chat with you, Courtney, and talk a little bit more about G2 and reviews overall in the industry.
 Awesome.